Tom-Nagy/what-you-need/DEPLOYMENT.md

 * Navigate to your s3 bucket and to the Objects tab.
 * Click on the Create Folder.
-* Name your folder media.
+* Name your folder "media" and click Create folder.
-* Click Create folder.
-* Click on your media folder and inside it,
+* Navigate to the media folder you just created and inside it, click Upload.
-* Click Upload.
 * Click Add Files and select all the product images.
 If you need to download them all, you can do so from your own GitHub repo.
 * In Permissions > Access control list (ACL) > Predefined ACLs select "Grant public-read access" and tick you understand the risks.
 * Click on Upload.